-The Department of Computer and Information Science at the University of Oregon welcomes all students to explore computing and computational thinking via one or more introductory classes.
+The Department of Computer Science at the University of Oregon welcomes all students to explore computing and computational thinking via one or more introductory classes.

 Computers are an important part of the modern world.
 Many areas of study now include a computing component.
 Although the UO has no computer literacy requirement, all students should have a basic understanding of computing to serve their personal and professional interests.

 Introductory, no-prerequisite computer science courses provide this important background in the use of computers and the Internet.
 Classes are available for students who wish to explore computer science as a possible college major, and for students who are interested in learning how computational thinking is applicable to their intended majors.

 Courses are offered as standalone classes, or, for more depth or breadth, students may take more than one class.
 Most classes carry science group credit or may be used to satisfy the B.S. math/computer science requirement.

 If you have questions or would like more information, please email us or call 541.346.4408.

 - CS 110 Fluency with Information Technology >3

 Introduction to information technology (IT), the study of computer-based information systems.
 Basics of the Internet and World Wide Web.
 Students create websites using XHTML and CSS.

 The skills acquired in this course while mastering the principles and applications of IT will be relevant to students in all academic disciplines.

 - CS 111 Introduction to Web Programming >4